virtualsecureplatform/TFHEpp/docs/GL.md

 so each group also needs only one pair of forward transforms.
 All three rewrites remain bit-for-bit equal to direct candidate encoding and multiplication.
-On the development host, 128 warm 48-candidate columns take about 1.47 seconds, down from 1.88 seconds before spectrum reuse, 2.12 seconds with phase-root hoisting alone, and about 2.50 seconds before these optimizations.
+On the development host, 128 warm 48-candidate columns take about 1.47 seconds on the native path, down from 1.88 seconds before spectrum reuse, 2.12 seconds with phase-root hoisting alone, and about 2.50 seconds before these optimizations.
+HEXL vector products reduce the same batch to about 1.23 seconds.

 HMux X automorphisms act directly on the `(I,X,W)` base polynomial.
 The former generic route lifted one base polynomial into two 448 MiB full GL temporaries